Akshita963/Agrex.ai/README.md

 3. python manage.py migrate              //creating table in specified db based on model.

 4. python manage.py runserver                  // to run the app on local server.

+My Branches for FE and BE are Notekeeper_FE and Notekeeper_BE respectively.